RnbWd/lrload-chronic/README.md

 ## How to Use

-You must include a source file which will be used for the entry point in browserify/watchify, also a destination directory.
+Include a source file for the entry point in browserify/watchify, and a destination directory.
 This is defined in chronic:

 `chron.source('<path-to-entry>').dest('<path-to-directory>')`